 Among the wonders is Neil Gaiman adapting his narrative voice to the needs of the stories related.
 Duncan Eagleson, whose comic credits are relatively few, pencils ‘The Hunt’, which takes The Princess Bride as an inspiration, the boring old grandfather gradually captivating the young grand-daughter with his tale.
-Multiple voices are employed for ‘A Parliament of Rooks’, delicately drawn by Jill Thompson, and introducing several distinctive characters who play background roles here, but would sustain spin-off series The Dreaming.
+Multiple voices are employed for ‘A Parliament of Rooks’, delicately characterised by Jill Thompson, who’ll draw the following longer story Brief Lives, and introducing several distinctive people with background roles here, but who would sustain spin-off series The Dreaming.
 The Orpheus chapter is a bathetic reworking of the familiar classical legend, into which Gaiman cleverly settles his Endless characters.
-It’s tragic tale of callousness and doomed love, and one of two stories excellently drawn by Bryan Talbot.
+It’s a tragic tale of callousness and doomed love, and one of two stories excellently drawn by Bryan Talbot.
 Mark Buckingham inks the pencils so sympathetically it’s clear only on rare occasions that Talbot’s not solely responsible.

 John Watkiss (‘Soft Places’) doesn’t quite hit the high notes, with viewpoints and page compositions that render the story dull rather than enhancing it, but Stan Woch, primarily known for inking, delivers a suitably bloody French Revolution.
 Shawn McManus, illustrator of the previous A Game of You draws Norton’s sad decline.

-The content here has been re-mastered and spreads over volumes one and two of the Sandman Omnibus, and volumes two and three of Absolute Sandman and The Annotated Sandman.
+The content has been re-mastered for being spread over volumes one and two of the Sandman Omnibus, and volumes two and three of Absolute Sandman and The Annotated Sandman.
 There it’s in black and white accompanied, as the title indicates, by a wealth of notes citing Gaiman’s inspirations and references on a page by page, and sometimes panel by panel basis.

 For those on a budget wanting to buy the paperbacks, the production tinkering is relatively minimal by this stage, so the choice amounts to preference regarding the original colouring or the updated palette in post 2010 editions.